-Rather than planning three different tasks for your class, put your energy into one great task with a low floor and a high ceiling.
-One that’s easy to get started with, but scales for your most interested students.
+I learned to put my energy into a single great task.
+One that’s easy to get started with, but will scale for your most interested students.

 The Floor

-The floor tells us how easy it is to get started with the task.
-Low floor = simple starting point.
+The Floor tells us how easy it is to get started with the task.
+A low floor means a simple starting point.
 Everyone can get on board.
 A low floor is inviting!

-Tic-Tac-Toe has a low floor, while chess has a high floor.
+Tic-Tac-Toe has a low floor.
+Chess has a high floor.
 Even the youngest kids can start playing Tic-Tac-Toe pretty quickly, whereas I know many college-educated adults who cannot play chess.
-Its floor appears so high that they just never got going.
+Its floor felt too high and they never learned to play.
 A high floor is a barrier.
 It’s intimidating.

 If the floor’s too high, some kids can’t get started.
 They get frustrated.

 But that doesn’t mean we want simple tasks!
-We must pair that low floor with a high ceiling.
+No no. We must pair that low floor with a high ceiling.

 The Ceiling

-The ceiling is the room for a task to grow.
-If a student finds something intriguing, how far can they go with it before they bump their head on the ceiling?
+The ceiling is how far a student can go with an idea.
+If they find it interesting, how far can this student go before they bump their head on the ceiling?

 Tic-Tac-Toe has a very low ceiling.
 It’s simple to master.
+Too simple!
 Play someone with any skill and you’ll always end with a tie.

-Tic-Tac-Toe has a low floor and a low ceiling — the board game equivalent of a worksheet.
-Very few people over the age of six want to play Tic-Tac-Toe because there’s no room for exciting strategy and unexpected drama.
+So Tic-Tac-Toe has a low floor and a low ceiling — the board game equivalent of a fill-in-the-blanks worksheet.
+Very few people over the age of six want to play Tic-Tac-Toe.
+There’s no room for strategy and drama.
 Low ceilings are boring!
+We already know the answer.
+It’s predictable.

-Now, chess has a very high ceiling.
+Chess has a very high ceiling.
 You could play chess for 60 years and still be learning.
 You see retired folks battling it out on a chessboard at the park.
 They are continuing to explore the game’s nuances.
-With its high floor and high ceiling, chess is rewarding… as long as you can get past the high floor.
+With its high floor and high ceiling, chess is rewarding — as long as you can get past that high floor.

 If I told you that you had to teach first graders how to play chess, I bet you could figure out a way to make it happen.
-Heck, my first grade teacher even ran a chess tournament for us!
+Heck, my first grade teacher even ran a whole chess tournament for us.
+(I won the second grade tournament!)
 Lowering the floor is all about scaffolding.

 Here’s how you’d scaffold chess so that 5-year-olds can play: